gbmhunter/blog/content/pages/homebrewing/brewing-notes/index-of-brewing-notes/popped-cherry/_index.md

 ## Other

-{{< figure src="/images/homebrewing-poppedcherry/14-cherrys-to-boil.jpg" caption="The cherrys were boiled before adding to the beer to both sterilize and extract the flavour." caption-position="bottom" width="400px" >}}
+{{< figure src="/images/homebrewing-poppedcherry/14-cherrys-to-boil.jpg" caption="The cherrys were boiled before adding to the beer to both sterilize and extract the flavour."  width="400px" >}}